RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 Hint: You can concatenate strings with the `+` operator.

-4. Create a variable called `randomNumber` that is defined using `const` and is set to a `number` that is a random number between 1 and 10.
+4. Create a variable called `randomNumber` that is defined using `const` and is set to a `number` that is a random integer (whole number) between 1 and 10.

 Hint: You can use `Math.random()` to generate a floating-point random number that's greater than or equal to 0 and less than 1.
+You can use `Number.parseInt()` to convert a floating-point number to an integer.

 5. Create a variable called `luckyNumberPhrase` that is defined using `const` and is set to a `string` that begins with "Your lucky number is " followed by the value of the `randomNumber` variable and "!".
 For example, if `randomNumber` has the value of 7, the value of `luckyNumberPhrase` should be "Your lucky number is 7!"
 You must use string interpolation to combine the following parts of the string together in this exact order: The "Your lucky number is " `string`, the `randomNumber` variable, and the "!" `string`.